-Effective Date: 01/01/
+Effective Date: 01/01/2024

-ocument assessment of the licensee’s Problem Identification and Resolution (PI&R) programs. onsider activities that were not only observed during this inspection but previously documented inspection activities that occurred since the last biennial team assessment as they relate current licensee performance.
+Document assessment of the licensee’s Problem Identification and Resolution (PI&R) programs in the team inspection report in accordance with IMC 0611 section 12.02.
+Consider activities that were not only observed during this inspection but also previously documented inspection activities that occurred since the last biennial team assessment as they relate current licensee performance.

-ocument an assessment of the licensee’s performance in the following areas:
+Document an assessment of the licensee’s performance in the following areas:

-The effectiveness of the corrective action program which includes problem identification, problem and, and corrective actions
+The effectiveness of the corrective action program which includes problem identification, problem evaluation and prioritization, and corrective actions.

-The use of operating experience
+The use of operating experience.

-Completed self-assessments and audits
+Completed self-assessments and audits.

 The health of the licensee’s Safety Conscious Working Environment (SCWE) which includes any underlying factors that would produce a reluctance to raise nuclear safety concerns or prohibit the free flow of information.
 [C1]